petitmi/Study-Bird-551/README.md

 Then Yuhong opened the [lyrics page](https://study-bird-dash-app.herokuapp.com/lyrics).
 She *compared* the themes of the hot songs, *looked through* the word distribution of them to know the topic listeners care about.
 She *filtered* the keys beats and rhythms of songs to adapt Tia’s narrow sound range.
 And she checked out the [tracks page](https://study-bird-dash-app.herokuapp.com/tracks), she *observed* the vibe, melody and rhythm characters to find the production orientation for Tia’s album.

-Yuhong obsorbed all the information she got from `StudyBird551` and were much more confident to start her hard work.
+Yuhong absorbed all the information she got from `StudyBird551` and were much more confident to start her hard work.